-What are "noise-cancelling" hearing protectors?
+What are noise-cancelling hearing protectors?

 We sometimes hear about Active Noise Reduction (ANR), or "noise cancellation," in association with electronic earmuffs.
 This electronic technology uses a microphone to pick up incoming sound, a digital processor to invert the phase of the incoming sound, and a speaker to reintroduce the altered sound.
 The intent is to reduce the resulting sound levels by "cancelling" as much of the original sound wave as possible.